 Eco-friendly alternatives to polystyrene are becoming increasingly popular.
 For example, businesses can switch to cardboard packaging, which is more sustainable and easier to recycle.
 These alternatives not only reduce environmental impact but also pose fewer health risks compared to polystyrene.

 The production of polystyrene releases harmful chemicals, such as styrene, which can leach into food and pose health risks to workers.
+Exposure to polystyrene and its chemicals in manufacturing environments can cause health issues such as gastrointestinal problems and respiratory tract irritation, in addition to other concerns.
 By choosing eco-friendly packaging options, businesses can contribute to a healthier environment and promote sustainability.

 Summary